anhtukhtn/books/the_pragmatic_programmer.md

 - **Impatient duplication: Developers get lazy and duplicate because it seems easire**
 - **Interdevelop duplication**: Many peole on a team(or orther teams) duplicate a peace of information

+### Orthogonality

+Two or more things are orthogonal if changes in one do not effect any of the others.

+Eliminate effects between unreleated things

+#### Gain productivity
+- Changes are localized
+- Promotes reuse
+- Gain productivity when you combine orthogonal components
+#### Reduce risk
+- Diseased sections are isolated
+- The resulting system is less fragile
+- Be better tested
+- Tighly tied to a particular vendor

+#### Coding
+Everytime you write code you run the risk of reducing the orthogonality of your application

+Maintain orthogonality:
+- Kepp your code decoupled
+- Avoid global data
+- Avoid similar functions

 ## Chaper 6: While you are coding